benchristelcom/benchristelcom.github.io/src/heroes4/pattern-language.md

 - When placing trees on the north side of mountains, you can place them on a tile that is already covered by the mountain.
 This limits the visual obstruction.
+- To make terrain north of trees impassable, you can put rocks there.
+This technique was used in Beebee and the Three Pigs – e.g. just south of the starting town, and behind it.
+This variant of the technique could be called "rocks above, trees below."

+A tree + rock barrier should be at least 2 tiles thick, but 3 or 4 tiles looks better.

+## Hills and Valleys

+To make it easier for the player to see all the terrain, put obstacles (mountains, trees) in valleys or on the northern slope of hills.
+Example:
+Beebee and the Three Pigs.

 ## Appendix: Treasure Point Values